TEACHERS

 Our teachers create a fun, informal, social setting that spurs engagement and supports each child's musical development.

-Emily Casey (she/her)
+Emily Casey

-Emily is the director of Hootenanny and a local mama.
+Emily (she/her) is the director of Hootenanny and a local mama.
 She teaches Music Together, private lessons, Kids Choir and Guitar for grown ups.
 Emily likes to bring a light hearted and casual approach to learning music and feels like she’s less of a teacher and more of a permission slip giver for folks to express the unique music that already lives within them.
 In this spirit, Emily likes to keep any instruction in the spirit of "living room learning"-- educational but low pressure, accessible and most importantly, joyful.

 Emily holds a BA in Theatre from Hope College where she also studied voice, played a lot of guitar and made a ton of mix CDs.
 She was raised taking piano lessons, violin lessons and after-dinner guitar lessons from her Dad.
 You can find song of Emily’s original music on Spotify under the name Wind and the Why.